mcmah309/anyhow/README.md

 error handling capabilities.

-"anyhow" not only faithfully embodies Rust's standard [Result] monad type but also brings the renowned Rust "anyhow" crate into the Dart ecosystem.
+"anyhow" not only faithfully embodies Rust's standard [Result] monad type but also brings the renowned Rust "anyhow" crate into the Dart ecosystem, allowing you to add `context` to `Err`s.
 You can seamlessly employ both the Standard (Base) Result type and the Anyhow Result  type, either in conjunction or independently, to suit your error-handling needs.

+## What Is a Result Monad Type And Why Use it?
+A monad is just a wrapper around an object that provides a standard way of interacting with the inner object.
+The `Result` monad is used in place of throwing exceptions.
+Instead of a function throwing an exception, the function returns a `Result`, which can either be a `Ok` (Success) or `Err` (Error/Failure), `Result` is the type union between the two.
+Before unwrapping the inner object, you check the type of the `Result` through conventions like `case Ok(:final ok)` and `isOk()`.
+Checking allows you to either resolve any potential issues in the calling function or pass the error up the chain until a function resolves the issue.
+This provides predictable control flow to your program, eliminating many potential bugs and countless hours of debugging.

 ## Intro to Usage
 ### Regular Dart Error handling